An afternoon of Galician Poetry in Translation: Meet Yolanda Castaño and Keith Payne

 Translation Exchange Residency in collaboration with Pushkin House, Hilary term 2020, Weeks 6, 7 and 8

 Each year the Queen's College Translation Exchange supports a residency for a translator, or for a partnership of a writer/poet and their translator.
 This term’s residents are the Russian poet Galina Rymbu and the translator Helena Kernan.
-The Oxford events related to this residency are as follows:
+For information about this term's events, click here.

 Bibitura Dantis Oxoniensis